 Little Rock, Arkansas

 I have this crazy love affair going on with Little Rock.
 I went for the first time in 2018 with the kind people of Visit Little Rock but I’ve been back to LR and Arkansas so many times in the past two years, it’s not even funny.
-Sometimes it’s just passing through and stopping for for a meal or tacos.
+Sometimes it’s just passing through and stopping for for a fancy meal or just tacos.
 Sometimes it’s a night or two to catch up on my Locally Labeled Passport.
 Whatever the case, Little Rock is one of my favorite cities to visit whenever BUT in the fall, it’s seriously special.
 Even though Arkansas is in the south, you are almost guaranteed to see more autumn colors there.

 what to do

-In normal non 2020 years, Little Rock has some awesome fall festivals.
+In normal non 2020 years, Little Rock has some epic fall festivals.
 There’s the Brunch Fest in September and The World Cheese Dip Championship is held every October.
 Then in November, it’s time for the long running Cornbread Festival.
-Even though these aren’t happening this year, I’m manifesting that they will happen again by posting about them.
+Even though the festivals were affected in 2020, I’m manifesting that they will happen again soon by posting about them.

 For now, visitors to Little Rock can enjoy, diverse neighborhoods, the cutest downtown, street art and some of the best food I’ve had the pleasure of eating.
 Didn’t I already mention cheese dip?
 Stay at the Capital Hotel, right in the heart of everything.
-Stroll- through sculpture gardens, over the river on one of the many bridges and through a presidential library.
-You’ll want to return again and again just like me.
+Stroll through sculpture gardens and along the Arkansas River.
+Get to know the Clintons a little better at a presidential library.
+You’ll want to return to Little Rock again and again just like me.

 Autumn is a special time in Washington DC.
 The summer crowds have disappeared and you have a chance to see more of the city and it’s incredible sites without so many people.
-With so many outdoor spaces and trees, there’s plenty of places to see red and golden colors in the city.
-The weather should be just about right, at least into October.
+With so many outdoor spaces and trees, there’s plenty of places to see red and golden colors right in the city.
+The weather should be just about right, at least into October and early November.
 However, pack an umbrella or rain jacket just in case.